17 Ways To Avoid Back Pain When Driving Long Distance

-This will reduce the chance of developing a repetitive strain injury in your neck from driving every day.
+While also reducing the chance of developing a repetitive strain injury in your neck from driving every day.

-6. Use A Cushion To Support Your Lower Back
+6. Use A Lumbar Support Cushion

 Most car and truck seats are not equipped to provide the right amount of lumbar support as you drive.